EvanYo25/Interactive-Lab-Hub/Lab 1/README.md

 ## Part A. Plan

 My setting is the entrance of Bloomberg Center at Cornell Tech.
-Players are definitely the students entering Bloomberg Center for caalsses.
+Players are definitely the students entering Bloomberg Center for classes.
 Whenever people walk to the entrance of the building, the device can detect whether the person is wearing a mask or not.
 The goal for the players is entering the building and the primary goal for the device is to ensure that everyone entering the campus building is wearing a mask!

 ![Part A](https://user-images.githubusercontent.com/20696474/132272790-1f3bc597-984d-4118-97f4-a3edf5158cd9.jpg)